 Forming the boule and transferring it to my hot pizza stone were simple enough.
 I made a tic-tac-toe pattern on the top of the loaf, and there was definitely a significant amount of flour on the loaf, but it didn’t burn.
 My loaf baked for 25 to 30 minutes.
 We love the aroma of bread baking in the oven, and we were all watching and waiting for the loaf to cool so it could be sliced.
 This was truly Artisan Bread in Five Minutes a Day, and I can’t wait to try some other variations on this.

-I nearly always have some of this dough in the fridge.
-This 5-minute artisan bread is a simple 4-ingredient dough.
+I nearly always have some of this no-knead 5-minute artisan bread dough in the fridge.
+This bread is a simple 4-ingredient dough.

 I used a wooden spoon in a large mixing bowl and finished with my wet hands.
 The dough was very lumpy and sticky.
 After the 2-hour rise, the dough was full of holes, which are very noticeable throughout when using a glass bowl.
 After refrigerating the dough overnight, it was very easy to work with.
 So easy, in fact, I really didn’t need to flour the surface before cutting a loaf-size amount from the dough.
 I made a couple of boules, and while they had a nice crumb, the crust was spectacular!